 - Third, they were social outcasts

-- let's face it—shepherds stink—these guys were with their sheep 24/7, 365 days a year; they even slept with the sheep
+- let's face it—shepherds stink—these guys were with their sheep 24-7-365; they even slept with the sheep

-- they were the lowest of common folk in Jewish society—only one class of people were beneath them and those were the lepers—you did not want your daughter to marry a shepherd
+- they were the lowest of common folk in Jewish society: In the social hierarchy of that day only one class of people were beneath them and those were the lepers—you did not want your daughter to marry a shepherd

 - have I told you that they didn't smell good?